 The original field featured 83 entries in the race, but 76 of them never made it to the race.
-The high dropout rate seemed largely due to most of the cars not being finished in time for the contest.
-Organizers postponed the event for a week.
+The high dropout rate seemed largely due to most of the cars not being finished in time for the contest, and organizers postponed the event for a week.

-If the new technology weren't already tricky enough, dealing with the local authorities was even worse.
+If the new technology wasn't already tricky enough, dealing with the local authorities was worse.
 Before pre-race favorite Elwood Haynes and the Benz driver could even get into town, they were stopped by the cops.
 Their infraction?
 The police said they had no right to drive their vehicles on the city streets, and the competitors had to requisition horses to pull the cars.
 Haynes had to drop out when his vehicle was damaged en route and was unable to compete.

 Naturally, the editors of the Times-Herald flipped out.
 They postponed the event again until they could convince the city leaders to pass an ordinance allowing the newfangled vehicles to travel on the streets of Chicago.
 By this time, the race day had slipped to November 28, Thanksgiving Day.